-There is no personal liability for a manager, officer, or director if the entity becomes liable for a crime unless the employee acted on his personal behalf, without authority or beyond the scope of his authority.
+Several corporate criminal liability laws presume that the managing partners, president, directors, manager, or empowered persons shall be a co-principal in the commission of the offence.
+If the entity becomes liable for a crime or the employee acted on his or her personal behalf, without authority or beyond the scope of his or her authority, this individual will be personally liable.